Managing format schemas in Managed Service for ClickHouse®

 View the server response to make sure your request was successful.

-Removing a data format schema
+Removing a format schema

 Note

-After removing a data format schema, the related object remains in the Yandex Object Storage bucket.
+After removing a format schema, the related object remains in the Yandex Object Storage bucket.
 If you no longer need this schema object, you can delete it.

 - In the management console

-, navigate to the folder dashboard and select Managed Service for ClickHouse. - Click the name of your cluster and open the Data format schemas tab.
+- Click the cluster name and select the Data format schemas tab.

 - Select the appropriate schema, click